top

 To accelerate the pipelining of parallel, digital circuits in arithmetic units of processors, the delays on different bit-paths have to be balanced out.
-Between 1988 and 1990 at the "Akademie der Wissenschaften der DDR, Zentralinstitut für Kybernetik und Informationsprozesse (AdW-ZKI)" we developed solutions basing on tree-structures.
+Between 1988 and 1990 at the "Akademie der Wissenschaften der DDR, Zentralinstitut für Kybernetik und Informationsprozesse (AdW-ZKI)" we developed solutions basing on fastest tree-structures.
 Tree-like representations allow a balanced delay mapping in standard cell layout or logic structures of FPGAs.
 The general idea was, to harmonize the delay on each bit-path to get very higher speed for pipelining.

 The slides represent the results of the last research project (1990) of my research group with Friedrich-Karl Staats, Dr. Helmut Jahne, Dr. Juergen Sieck, Torsten Hoffmeister and Uwe Schroeder.